Prague is home to many awesome food and farmer’s markets.

 One of the best ways to get acquainted with the many flavors of Prague is via its farmers and food markets.
 These open air markets are growing increasingly popular over the last few years.
 The scene is especially popping in the warmer months of the year, when the entire city seems packed with food markets, farmers markets, and special ethnic food market events.

-Below is our gourmet Prague market guide, including the scoop on the most delicious eats you can find at each.
-We hope this tasty little guide helps you guys explore the best culinary treats Prague’s markets have to offer!
+Below is our gourmet Prague market guide, including the most delicious eats you can find at each.
+We hope this tasty little guide helps you guys explore the best culinary treats Prague’s food and farmers markets have to offer!

 Manifesto Market Florenc